-Birds on a Wire is priced at $0.99 in Google Play.
-It is normally priced at $0.99 in the Amazon Appstore.
+Tiny Monsters (sans Deluxe) is free, but ad-supported, in Google Play.
+It is normally priced at $1.99 in the Amazon Appstore.
 As we've noted before, there are sometimes differences in pricing and availability between the two marketplaces.

 Amazon.com opened up the Appstore despite a lawsuit by Apple, which has previously trademarked the term "App Store."
 Microsoft has filed an appeal against that trademark, saying the term is too generic.
 Amazon.com has responded to the lawsuit in the same manner.